 • V-Sol Pro (blue): Solid EPP foam core with an EVA perimeter ring.
 Positioned at the powerful end of all-court, designed for controlled pop and a more connected feel.

-This engineering reset was Vatic’s way of ensuring longevity and stability without raising the budget-friendly $99 street price.
+This engineering reset was Vatic’s way of addressing longevity and stability concerns without raising the budget-friendly $99 street price.

 Specs: Swingweight & Static Weight